 Using this website

 We want as many people as possible to be able to use our website.
-If you neeed help, you can access the Accessibility Options toolbar/menu, either:
+If you need help, you can access the Accessibility Options toolbar by clicking on the ‘white man’ icon in the top right hand corner of all pages (example also shown here).

 How accessible is this website?